Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 Why Do We Need Protein?

-As one of the 3 macronutrients (carbohydrates, fat, and protein), it probably goes without saying that it is essential to eat enough protein.
+As one of the 3 macronutrients (carbohydrates, fat, and protein), it probably goes without saying that it is important to eat enough protein.
 Most people probably know that protein plays a role in building/maintaining muscle, but did you know that it does so much more for us?
 In fact, almost every part of our body (skin, hair, enzymes, hemoglobin, etc.) is made up of protein, not just our muscles.
 Every protein is made up of a unique combination of smaller building blocks called amino acids.

-The other 11 amino acids are “nonessential” because the body can make enough of them on its own as long as you consume enough of the essential amino acids and calories.
 For example, in order for your body to make the nonessential amino acid tyrosine, you need to consume enough of the essential amino acid phenylalanine.
-Also, your body can’t store essential amino acids so it is important to continually fuel your body with the protein it needs.
+Also, your body can’t store essential amino acids long term so it is important to continually fuel your body with the protein it needs.

 Protein Functions: